 For domain component namespaces, the default directory entry defined for the client must be in one of the following formats:

-In the preceding syntax, [dc] represents an optional domain component and [...] represents additional domain component entries.
+In the preceding syntax, [dc] represents an optional domain component, [...] represents additional domain component entries and ou represents the organizational unit entry.

 The fully-qualified name used in the connect identifier by the client must be in one of the following formats: